China-Mobile-SRv6-Research/IETF-118/SRv6OPS-Charter.md

 * SPRING WG: Close cooperation on SRv6 protocol extensions, new requirements, and operational considerations.

-* V6OPS WG: Close cooperation on operational guidance and addressing deployment challenges.
+* V6OPS WG: Cooperation on operational guidance and addressing deployment challenges.

 * 6MAN WG: Cooperation on core IPv6 functionalities, requirements, and operational considerations.

-* BESS WG: Close cooperation on SRv6-based protocol extensions for BGP-enabled services, new service transport requirements, and operational considerations.
+* BESS WG: Cooperation on SRv6-based protocol extensions for BGP-enabled services, new service transport requirements, and operational considerations.

-* IDR WG: Close cooperation on SRv6-based BGP extensions, new SRv6-based attributes and encodings, and operational considerations.
+* IDR WG: Cooperation on SRv6-based BGP extensions, new SRv6-based attributes and encodings, and operational considerations.

-* PCE WG: Close cooperation on SRv6-based PCEP extensions, new SRv6-based attributes and encodings, and operational considerations.
+* PCE WG: Cooperation on SRv6-based PCEP extensions, new SRv6-based attributes and encodings, and operational considerations.

-* LSR WG: Close cooperation on SRv6-based IGP protocol extensions, new SRv6-based attributes and encodings, and operational considerations.
+* LSR WG: Cooperation on SRv6-based IGP protocol extensions, new SRv6-based attributes and encodings, and operational considerations.

 The chairs will ensure that Working Group Last Call (WGLC) and Adoption notices are cross-posted to the relevant WGs.